DataDog/integrations-core/nvidia_triton/README.md

 In this case, the OpenMetrics endpoint is exposed at this URL: `http://<NVIDIA_TRITON_ADDRESS>:8002/metrics`.

-The [summary latencies][10] metrics are disabled by default, to enable it:
+The [latency summary][10] metrics are disabled by default.
+To enable summary metrics for latencies, use the command below:

 ```
 tritonserver --metrics-config summary_latencies=true
 ```

-The [response cache metrics][11] are not reported by default, you will need to enable a cache implementation on the server side by specifying a <cache_implementation> and corresponding configuration.
+The [response cache metrics][11] are not reported by default.
+You need to enable a cache implementation on the server side by specifying a <cache_implementation> and corresponding configuration.

 For instance: